qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/server/services.rst

-QGIS Server is able to serve data according to standard protocols as described by the **Open Geopatial Consortium (OGC)**:
+QGIS Server is able to serve data according to standard protocols as described by the **Open Geospatial Consortium (OGC)**:

 - WMS 1.1.0 and 1.3.0
 - WFS 1.0.0
 - WCS 1.1.1

-Moreover, some vendor parameters and requests are supported in addition to the original standard that greatly enhance the possibilities of customising its behavior thanks to the QGIS rendering engine.
+Extra vendor parameters and requests are supported in addition to the original standard that greatly enhance the possibilities of customizing its behavior thanks to the QGIS rendering engine.

 Web Map Service (WMS)
 =====================

-The WMS standards **1.1.0** and **1.3.0** implemented in QGIS Server provides a HTTP interface to request map or legend images generated from a QGIS project.
+The **1.1.0** and **1.3.0** WMS standards implemented in QGIS Server provide a HTTP interface to request map or legend images generated from a QGIS project.
-A typical WMS request defines the QGIS project to use, layers to render as well as the image format to generate.
-A basic support is also available for the **Styled Layer Descriptor (SLD)** standard.
+A typical WMS request defines the QGIS project to use, the layers to render as well as the image format to generate.
+Basic support is also available for the **Styled Layer Descriptor (SLD)** standard.

 Specifications document according to the version number of the service: